absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

         ret
     ```

-As you can see, with the interpreted Python version, wherein Python is ready and executing a single line
+As you can see, with the interpreted Python version, wherein Python is reading and executing a single line
 at a time, the lack of context and constraint results in loading the same value into registers twice and
 storing it in main memory, only to load it twice and storing it again.
 This is wildly ineffecient.
 If we instead move to Rust and compile it in what is more or less debug mode, we get all sorts of